 A digital switch on the lighting page of the dash mounted touchscreen turns the lights on and off.
 Tap the switch to toggle the lights ON and OFF.
-For boats equipped with the 4.3" touchscreen, press the ACC hotkey and select Lighting.
-Toggle the lights on and off by tapping the "Aft Facing" button.

 If the lights do not operate, check the main circuit breaker panel to determine if a circuit may have tripped.
 Although the docking lights use LED bulbs which last for an extended period of time, even LED bulbs will eventually burn out and need to be replaced.